 I worked in Hollywood in the 1970's at a station that also produced Romper Room.
 I was assigned to the show as a camera operator.
 When the hostess came into the studio before the show went live, she saw me and came over to talk with me.

 "I see we have a new crew member.
 Have you ever seen Romper Room before?"
 I proudly answered by saying "I've done Romper Room TV shows in Anchorage, Alaska, I'm a card-carrying Do-Bee."

 The lady looked at me, smiled and said "it's always nice to meet a Romper Room Do-Bee."

 Because Romper Room was broadcast live from KTVA channel 11's first floor studio in the McKinley building in downtown Anchorage, and following the 1964 Great Alaskan Earthquake, from the KTVA studio in Spenard, there are no video tapes of the program.

-Now, check out The Mother Moose TV Show
+Check out this fun Mother Moose TV Show story

 What are your Anchorage memories of Romper Room?
 Did you watch the show?
 Were you on the show?